Azmodey/ch_dba_scripts/README.md

 ![clickhouse_activity1](media/ch_activity_insert_mergetree.png)

 Inserting data into the tutorial.hits_replica table with the ReplicatedMergeTree engine.
-In active **Queries**, the INSERT operation is observed, the progress of the **Merge** operation for tables of the MergeTree family is visible, and in the **Replication queue**, data is transferred to remote servers for tables of the ReplicatedMergeTree family.
+In active **Queries**, the INSERT operation is observed, the progress of the **Merge** operation for tables of the MergeTree family is visible, and in the **Replication queue** data is transferred to remote servers for tables of the ReplicatedMergeTree family.

 ![clickhouse_activity2](media/ch_activity_insert_replicatedmergetree.png)